Sometimes they come from a break in play, often when the game is stretched, when one side is pushing for a winner or an equaliser.

 Maybe the keeper is pushing up to be the last defender, leaving the goal exposed.
 Other times they come from nowhere, either way, they are always a surprise and we all love to see them.

-With yesterday being the 23rd anniversary of David Beckham’s iconic effort against Wimbledon, it’s time to celebrate five of the greatest goals from the halfway line…
+In tribute, it’s time to celebrate five of the greatest goals scored from the halfway line.